LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 - Everything that belongs to the platform is surrounded by exactly one firewall that blocks “all” inbound traffic
 - Every entry point needs authentication via some kind of user
 - If we need to persist user secrets then we do so by hashing them
-- Users only have access to gold layer, their data marts, ClickHouse and later Redis and nowhere else
+- Users only have access to gold layer, their data marts, ClickHouse and nowhere else
 - Users have only read permissions for gold layer
 - Users have read and write permissions only in their data mart
-- Users have read-only permissions in ClickHouse and Redis
+- Users have read-only permissions in ClickHouse

 In the real world we would also employ password rotation plans (probably every 6 months at least), 2FA and minimal password requirements to further enhance security.
 We would also need to periodically reassess the impact of compliance frameworks on our current governance policies.
 Also if the users were not analysts that are comfortable with SQL, then I would not give them write permissions anywhere, not even in their data mart because if they make a mess out of it, it is us that needs to clean after them.